⏳ 19 min read · Last updated: August 2026

 🧪 Do I need to re-test pH after every water change?

 Yes, always.
-Mixing nutrients into fresh water almost always shifts the pH, and the direction depends on your tap water and fertilizer brand.
-Mix your solution, let it sit for 5 minutes, then test and adjust to pH 5.5 to 6.5 before pouring it into your clean reservoir.
-Skipping this step is one of the most common reasons plants decline in the days following a change.
+Mixing nutrients into fresh water shifts the pH, and the direction depends on your tap water and fertilizer brand.
+Mix, wait 5 minutes, then test and adjust to 5.5 to 6.5 before pouring.
+Skipping this is one of the most common reasons plants decline after a change.

 💧 Do I need a pump to maintain a proper water change schedule?

-No. Kratky and other passive systems need no pump at all.
-The water change schedule applies equally to pump and pump-free setups.
-Pumps add oxygen between changes, which can slow bacterial growth in DWC systems, but they do not replace the need for a full reservoir change every 14 days.
-If pump noise is a concern, read the quiet hydroponic pump guide for apartments.
+No. Kratky and other passive systems need no pump at all, and the schedule applies equally either way.
+Pumps add oxygen between changes, which slows bacterial growth in DWC, but they never replace a full reservoir change.
+If noise worries you, read the quiet hydroponic pump guide for apartments.

 🏠 Can I do this in a studio apartment or one-bedroom?

-Yes, and water changes are easier in a small space.
-Countertop kits and Kratky jars fit on a kitchen shelf or windowsill, and a full change takes under 10 minutes at your kitchen sink.
-The only things you need are a spare plastic pitcher, a pH meter, and your nutrients.
-No garden, no balcony, and no special drainage setup required.
+Yes, and changes are easier in a small space.
+Countertop kits and Kratky jars fit on a kitchen shelf or windowsill, and a full swap takes under 10 minutes at the sink.
+You only need a spare plastic pitcher, a pH meter, and your nutrients.
+No garden or balcony required.

 🌿 Do hydroponic herbs taste the same as soil-grown herbs?

-Most beginner growers are surprised to find that hydroponic herbs taste at least as good as supermarket herbs, and often better because they are harvested fresh.
-Flavor depends more on light exposure and harvest timing than on the growing method.
-Basil and mint grown hydroponically under a full-spectrum LED with a consistent 14-hour light schedule tend to be more aromatic than store-bought equivalents harvested days earlier.
+Most beginners are surprised to find hydroponic herbs taste at least as good as supermarket herbs, and often better because they are harvested fresh.
+Flavor depends more on light and harvest timing than on growing method.
+Basil under a full-spectrum LED on a steady 14-hour light schedule comes out markedly more aromatic.